wtakumah/wisdom/content/authors/admin/_index.md

 interests:
 - Empirical Macroeconomics
 - Time Seires Econometrics
-- Application of Machine Learning in Macreoconomics
+- Machine Learning in Macreoconomics
 - Predictive Modelling

 # Education to show in About widget